 Under the health care law, dental insurance is treated differently for adults and children 18 and under.

-Under the health care law, most people must have health coverage or pay a fee.
-But this isn’t true for dental coverage.
-You don’t need to have dental coverage, even for children, to avoid the penalty.
+Note: Under the health care law, most people must have health coverage or pay a fee.
+Dental coverage is optional, even for children.
+So you don't need it to avoid the penalty.

 Outside Open Enrollment, you can change health plans only if you have a qualifying life event that gives you a Special Enrollment Period (SEP).
 Learn more about how you qualify for a Special Enrollment Period.
 If you qualify for an SEP, you can choose a new health plan with or without dental coverage.
 But you can’t get dental coverage on its own.